Code-Institute-Submissions/Somadevv-GamesDirect_MayResub/README.md

 # TESTING
 <ul>

-<li>Tested  each navigation link is working correctly and navigates the user to the respective web page.</li>
+<li>Tested homepage logo ensuring it directs/redirects the user to the homepage

-<li>Tested homepage logo ensuring it directs/redirects the user to the homepage.
+<pre>I should be able to return to the homepage via the main Logo on the navigation bar</pre></li>

-<li>Tested Social Media icons in Footer to ensure they open the correct pages, also added functionality to point the user into a new tab.
+<li>Tested Social Media icons in Footer to ensure they open the correct pages, also added functionality to point the user into a new tab.</li>

 <li>Tested Submit button in the contact section to ensure the user is updated when the form has been submitted.</li>